Does Blue Cross Blue Shield Cover Dental Implants?

 Medicaid primarily provides health insurance with fairly consistent nationwide benefits, as mandated by the federal government.

-Your BCBS-administered Medicaid plan may include dental implant coverage if it’s medically necessary.
+Your BCBS-administered Medicaid plan may include dental implant coverage if necessary.
 If you need oral care due to tooth loss from a covered accident or illness, promptly request pre-certification.

 Medicaid Dental Insurance